Medicinal Garden

 Target system: Immune System, Digestive System, Respiratory System

-Preparation: Medicinal Parts- leaves/roots.
-Leaves and the roots high mucilage.
+Preparation: Medicinal Parts- Leaves and the roots high mucilage.
 Roots can be powdered and made into paste to treat topical irritates.
 Leaves or roots should be soaked overnight and the water can be drunk.

 Meadow Sweet